Nicolas-M-Wong/Upscale/README.md

 Ongoing development :
  - *Translating/adding comments in English*
- -  *Translating variable's name in English*
+ -  *Translating variables name in English*
  - *Improving global readability of the code*
  - *Changing the structure from function with librairies to class*
  - *C++ variant of the programm to improve speed and efficiency*